Skip to content

 Preview what xmemory would extract from a piece of text, without storing anything:

-resp = mem.extract("Dave manages the London office.")
+resp = inst.extract("Dave manages the London office.")

 print(resp.objects_extracted)